dnidever/dlnpyutils/docs/description.rst

  - :func:`~dlnpyutils.utils.poly`: evaluate a polynomial function of a variable
  - :func:`~dlnpyutils.utils.poly_fit`: Fit a polynomial to X/Y data.
  - :func:`~dlnpyutils.utils.slope`: derivative or slope of an array
+ - :func:`~dlnpyutils.utils.smooth`: Boxcar smooth an array.
- - :func:`~dlnpyutils.utils.gsmooth`: Gaussian smooth an array of image.
+ - :func:`~dlnpyutils.utils.gsmooth`: Gaussian smooth an array or image.
+ - :func:`~dlnpyutils.utils.savol`: Savitzky-Golay smoothing of data.
  - :func:`~dlnpyutils.utils.rebin`: Rebin data.
  - :func:`~dlnpyutils.utils.roi_cut`: Use cuts in a 2D plane to select points from arrays.
  - :func:`~dlnpyutils.utils.create_index`: Create an index of array values like reverse indices.